David Dinkins: History of New York City’s First African American Mayor

 Mayor David Dinkins was able to add a tax that allowed for the hiring of several thousand new police officers in New York City.
 He was also able to devote a portion of anti-crime dollars toward programs that kept local schools open later in the evening hours and kept many at-risk youth off of the streets at night.

-Mayor David Dinkins negotiated an agreement with the city’s sanitation workers and signed a fee arrangement and a 99 year lease with the United States Tennis Association’s National Tennis Center tor bring in more annual revenue to the city.
+Mayor David Dinkins negotiated an agreement with the city’s sanitation workers and signed a fee arrangement and a 99-year lease with the United States Tennis Association’s National Tennis Center to increase the city’s annual revenue.
 Dinkins worked out arrangements with the Disney Corporation to renovate Times Square.
-He also created the popular Broadway on Broadway, Fashion Week and Restaurant Week.
+He also created the popular Broadway on Broadway, Fashion Week, and Restaurant Week.
 All of these arrangements were designed to attract more visitors and revitalize the city’s economy.

 Not everything went well during David’s mayoral term.
 He had to deal with lower tax revenue because of a declining economy.
 This led to stricter budgeting at times.
 The Crown Heights riots occurred in 1991 while Dinkins was in office.
 Racial unrest ensued when Lemrick Nelson Jr., an African American man, stabbed Hasidic student Yankel Rosenbaum during the riots.
 Nelson was acquitted of Rosenbaum’s murder in October 1992.
-(He would be convicted for violating Rosenbaum’s civil rights in a federal court trial five years later.)
-David also had to work through additional racial tensions during the Flatbush boycott (also known as the Family Red Apple boycott or the Church Avenue boycott) when Korean-owned stores were being boycotted in the early 1990s.
+(He would be convicted of violating Rosenbaum’s civil rights in a federal court trial five years later.)
+David also had to navigate additional racial tensions during the Flatbush boycott (also known as the Family Red Apple boycott or the Church Avenue boycott), when Korean-owned stores were targeted in the early 1990s.

 Mayor David Dinkins lost his bid for re-election in 1993.
-The race was a rematch that pitted him against his former opponent Rudolph Guiliani.
-This time, Guiliani came out on top.
-Guiliani’s followers in Staten Island and David’s assumed lack of caring for the Jewish community during the Crown Heights riots were key contributing factors in the election’s outcome.
+The race was a rematch pitting him against his former opponent, Rudolph Giuliani.
+This time, Giuliani came out on top.
+Giuliani’s followers in Staten Island and David’s assumed lack of caring for the Jewish community during the Crown Heights riots were key contributing factors in the election’s outcome.

 After leaving the mayor’s office, Mayor David Dinkins was employed by Columbia University.
 He was a professor of professional practice at the school’s International and Public Affairs department in New York City.
-He also served as a board of directors member for the Nelson Mandela Children’s Fund, the Association to Benefit Children, the Children’s Health Fund and the New York City Global Partners.
+He also served on the boards of directors of the Nelson Mandela Children’s Fund, the Association to Benefit Children, the Children’s Health Fund, and the New York City Global Partners.

 Mayor David Dinkins was a music lover and enjoyed supporting the arts.
-He was a board of directors member for the Jazz Foundation of America, and was listed on the Honorary Founders Board of that organization in 2013.
+He served on the board of directors of the Jazz Foundation of America and was listed on its Honorary Founders Board in 2013.
 David was happy to work with that group in assisting elderly blues and jazz musicians.
 Mayor David Dinkins was also a strong believer in education.
 He sat on the board for the Posse Foundation, a group that provides college scholarships, after his political career ended.
-Dinkins wanted to ensure that every interested youth in his city had access to attend college or vocational/trade schools if they wanted to.
+Dinkins wanted to ensure that every interested youth in his city had access to college or vocational/trade schools if they wanted to attend.

 Mayor David Dinkins accomplished a lot during his brief time as mayor of New York City.
-He encountered rising crime, a dwindling economy and racial unrest while he was in office.
+He faced rising crime, a shrinking economy, and racial unrest while in office.
 He worked diligently to resolve those and other pressing issues.
 Many people remember him for his efforts in expanding the city’s police force.
 Others view him as an inspiration for aspiring African American politicians.
 Whatever you may think of him, the impact that David Dinkins made on the city he revered is undeniable.
 He set in stone policies and standards that have helped New York City for generations.

 The Battle Of Plattsburgh